Engoo Blog Language Tips

 Other uses of “make”

-Compared to "do," many ways of using "make" are figurative, which means "used in a different way than its normal meaning."
+Compared to "do," many ways of using "make" are figurative, which means they are used differently than the normal meaning suggests.

 Money